There are three ways to define what records an item

 will get from the database table

-when the open
+when the open method is called:

-parameter (option) of the open
+to specify where parameter (option) of the open method,

-method, before calling the open
+call the set_where method, before calling the open method,

 or use filters.

-parameter is specified, it is always used even if the set_where
+When where parameter is specified, it is always used even if the set_where

 method was called or item has filters whose values have been set.

-parameter is omitted the parameter passed to the set_where
+When where parameter is omitted the parameter passed to the set_where

 method are used.